 Day 2 Bel Ombre

-On arrival, you’ll be met and taken to the Tamassa Hotel (4Q) where you stay on an all-inclusive basis for five nights.
+On arrival, you’ll be met and taken to Tamassa, An All Inclusive Resort (4Q+) in Bel Ombre where you stay on an all-inclusive basis for five nights.

-The free Saga bar serves local alcoholic and non-alcoholic drinks from 10am to midnight.
+The free Saga bar is open from 11am to midnight and serves local alcoholic and non-alcoholic drinks.
+L,D

 Day 4 Mahebourg